syranez/therealnpc/cxcc.md

         vim

-on most systems you can vi also to start vim.
+(On most systems you can use vi too)

 2. emacs